 Fragmented Realities

-She uses paint as a metaphor for her understanding of text, working back and forth until a new space is revealed.
+Kate uses paint as a metaphor for her understanding of text, working back and forth until a new space is revealed.
 She explores how we receive information; how we piece together images from words, and evoke the passing of time as our memories mix and overlap.